pyomeca/bioptim/README.md

 ocp.update_bounds()
 ocp.update_initial_guess()
 ```
-These allows to modify the ocp after being defined.
+These allow to modify the ocp after being defined.
 It is particularly useful when solving the ocp for a first time, and then adjusting some parameters and reoptimizing afterwards.

 Moreover, the method
 ```python
 solution = ocp.solve(Solver, solver_options:{})
 ```
-is called to actually solves the ocp.
+is called to actually solve the ocp.
 The `Solver` parameter can be used to select the nonlinear solver to solve the ocp, Ipopt being the default choice.
 Note that options can be passed to the solver via the `solver_options` parameter.
 One can refer to the documentation of their respective chosen solver to know which options exist.